Edited by: Keri Stooksbury

 If there is a single thing that kids and (most) adults can agree on, it’s that a trip to Walt Disney World in Orlando, Florida is fun!
-Consistently one of the top destinations for families year after year, its no surprise that once you experience some of that Disney magic, you keep going back for more.
+Consistently one of the top destinations for families year after year, it’s no surprise that once you experience some of that Disney magic, you end up going back for more.

-While the kids may love all of the rides, shows, characters, and ice cream, the adults are the ones who need to figure out how to pay for it all.
-With park tickets, hotels, flights, and food for a family, the total price for a week-long trip can easily reach thousands of dollars if you aren’t careful.
+While the kids may love all of the rides, shows, characters, and sweet treats, the adults are the ones who need to figure out how to foot the bill.
+With park tickets, hotel and flight costs, and food expenses for a family, the total price for a week-long trip can easily reach thousands of dollars if you aren’t careful.

-After running the numbers, many families will realize they simply can’t afford a trip to Disney or at least need to save up for a while before the trip.
+After running the numbers, many families will realize they simply can’t afford a trip to Disney or at least need to save up for a while before the trip can become reality.
 That is before they realize that many of these costs can be reduced or erased completely thanks to points and miles.
 And that’s where we come in to help.

-With some careful planning and strategic spending, you can find yourself on your way to Orlando with the family in tow without stressing about the fact that you are going to blow a mortgage payment to see a cartoon mouse.
+With some careful planning and strategic spending, you can find yourself on your way to Orlando with the family in tow without stressing about the fact that you are going to blow a mortgage payment to see a Disney character.

 Unless you are within driving distance of Orlando, you will probably need to book a flight.
-Flying to Orlando International Airport (MCO) is becoming more and more convenient with essentially every U.S.-based airline offering daily flights to “The City Beautiful” and an increasing amount of foreign airlines flying direct as well.
+Flying to Orlando International Airport (MCO) has become increasingly convenient with essentially every U.S.-based airline offering daily flights to “The City Beautiful” and an increasing amount of foreign airlines flying direct as well.
 Heck, even Emirates offers a nonstop flight from Dubai!

 With almost 50 airlines to choose from, booking a flight to MCO should provide you and your family with plenty of options for points, price, comfort, and schedule.

-Of course, Disney and the surrounding theme parks, like Universal Studios, will get busy during holidays and school vacations and prices will jump accordingly — so be conscious of your timing.
+Of course, Disney and the surrounding theme parks, like Universal Studios and Peppa Pig Theme Park, will get busy during holidays and school vacations and prices will jump accordingly — so be conscious of your timing.